 “In Armenia, people had placed bets on our games,” Kouyoumdjian said.
 “We had all these people watching us, so we wanted to do well for them.”

 Sophomore swimmer David Gelfand has also represented his nation in international competition.
-Gelfand, a paraplegic, competed for the United States at the Para Swimming World Series in both 2017 and 2018.
+Gelfand competed for the United States at the Para Swimming World Series in both 2017 and 2018.
 The global series was comprised of six meets in as many countries in both 2017 and 2018, beginning in March and stretching into the summer.
 Gelfand competed in two meets both years.

 Gelfand was born with a shortened thigh bone in his left leg and walks with a prosthetic leg.
-He swims in the S9 division, as the competitions are split into 10 classifications, ranging from most severe physical impairments (S1) to the least severe (S10).
+He swims in the S9 division, as the competitions are split into 10 classifications of physical impairments, ranging from most severe physical impairments (S1) to the least severe (S10).

-As USA Swimming — the national governing body of competitive swimming in the United States — is far more established and well-funded than the programs that Katsiaunis, Mendy and Kouyoumdjian have navigated, the recruiting process was much more structured.
+As U.S. Paralympics Swimming — the national governing body of competitive paralympic swimming in the United States — is far more established and well-funded than the programs that Katsiaunis, Mendy and Kouyoumdjian have navigated, the recruiting process was much more structured.

 In 2015, Gelfand was selected to the U.S. Paralympic Emerging Team.
 At the Para Swimming World series in Berlin in July 2017, the Weston, Conn. native earned gold medals in both the 4×100 medley relay and in the 4×100 freestyle relay.
 Gelfand swims in every meet with a singular goal: being selected for the 2020 Paralympics team that will compete in Tokyo.
 Before that, however, the 2019 Para Swimming World Championships will be held in Malaysia, and the Para Pan-American games are set to take place in Lima, Peru shortly thereafter.